keptn/lifecycle-toolkit/docs/docs/use-cases/flux.md

 The `clusters` directory contains Flux configuration manifests and custom resources, that are needed for the delivery.
-`apps` and `clusters` directories can live in two separate repositories, but for simplicity of this excercise, we will keed them in a single one.
+`apps` and `clusters` directories can live in two separate repositories, but for simplicity of this excercise, we will keep them in a single one.

 ## Set up environment